Assessment and Approvals of Foster Carers

 Where the prospective applicant has made a previous application to foster or adopt, the relevant agency must be asked to confirm in writing the outcome of the application and provide a written reference.

 The administrative staff will send requests for written references to each referee.

 On receipt of the references, the administrative staff will update the electronic records.

-The applicants will be provided with the relevant medical form to fill in with their details and send to their GP with a covering letter requesting that the GP complete a medical and fill in the form and send it to the Permanency medical team.
+The applicants will be provided with the relevant medical form to fill in their personal details before taking this to their GP with a covering letter requesting that the GP complete a medical and fill in the form and send it to the Permanency medical team.
 On receipt of the report the medical Permanency will use the information to prepare a medical summery which will be sent to the assessing social worker to refer to as part of the assessment and to inform the overall recommendation.

 Where the medical information suggests that the applicant may not be suitable for health reasons, this should be discussed in detail with the applicant(s) and withdrawal may be advisable at this stage.
 Additional advice may be sought from the Medical Adviser or the Medical Adviser may raise questions with the GP where this is appropriate.
 It may be necessary for reports from other health professionals also to be obtained and presented to the Medical Adviser and the Fostering Panel.

 Smoking Policy for Foster Carers

 - Children under 5 years old should not be placed with foster carers if anyone within the household smokes either indoors or outdoors;